Ola-raji/Lucid-Point-Consult-Strategic-Requirements-Engineering-Digital-Implementation-Framework/README.md

 * **Professional Training:** Developing technical excellence and strategic thinking to build organizational capability.

 ## 🎯 Strategic Intent
 The project is guided by the firm's mission to *"architect financial excellence through intelligence, integrity, and impact"*.
-By serving diverse industries—including **Fintech, Manufacturing, Healthcare, and the Public Sector**—the platform aims to set new standards for professional services in Nigeria.
+By serving diverse industries—including **Financial Services, Manufacturing, Healthcare, Consumer Hospitality, Real Estate & construction and the Public Sector**—the platform aims to set new standards for professional services in Nigeria.

 The digital experience is anchored in the firm’s core values:
 * Uncompromising Integrity